shiroyasha/blog-source/source/posts/2017-11-18-selecting-for-share-and-update-in-postgresql.html.md

 ## The Effect of Select For Update on Foreign Keys

 One thing that we need to keep in mind while working with select for update statements is its effect on foreign keys.
-More specifically, we can not forget that the referenced rows are also locked.
+More specifically, we can't forget that the referenced rows from other tables are also locked.

 Let's look at an example with two tables — users and purchases — with the notion that users have many purchases.